What Is Osimertinib?

 While on Tagrisso therapy, you must follow some precautions.
 Always tell your physician about any medications you are already taking.
 Do not take any drug or medicine (even herbals or over-the-counter medications) without prior consent from your physician or pharmacist, as they may have some significant interactions with Tagrisso.

-Avoid taking this medication with any other drugs that may prolong cardiac QTc intervals such as ziprasidone, dronedarone, and posaconazole.
+Avoid taking this medication with any other drugs that may prolong cardiac QTc intervals, such as ziprasidone, dronedarone, and posaconazole.
 QTc prolongation is when the heart’s electrical system takes longer than normal to recharge between beats, which may be detected through a periodic ECG.

 Pregnancy and Tagrisso

-Pregnancy status must be checked prior to starting chemotherapy in women of child-bearing age.
+Pregnancy status must be checked prior to starting treatment in women of childbearing age.
 Females of childbearing age must use effective contraception during treatment and for 6 weeks after the last dose.
 Male patients with partners who can become pregnant should use effective contraception during treatment and for 4 months after the last dose.
 Tagrisso may cause fetal harm and is therefore not recommended for women who are breastfeeding during therapy.
 Breastfeeding should also be avoided for at least 2 weeks after the last dose.

 Side Effects